 For many years, DeArmond sent annual Christmas cards to her closest friends and confidants.
 These were hand-made, hand-produced and often signed by Dale and her husband.
 Their values are unknown; they have rarely ever been sold on the open market.

 In her lifetime, DeArmond created thousands of drawings, sketches and carved blocks.
 While many of these would end up in a woodcut or engraving print edition, not all were.
 In fact, many items DeArmond produced could be considered "unique" or "one-of-a-kind."
 For whatever reason, she may have decided not to continue with an edition, thus only producing a singular copy.

-As of September 2016, there are approximately 650 print titles listed.
+As of November 2017, there are approximately 700 print titles listed.
 Despite this site described as an on-going work-in-progress, it's likely that DeArmond - in her expansive 50 year artistic lifetime - produced over 400 woodcut titles and 800 wood engraving titles.
-Encompassing over 1200 titles, this proves challenging to document as many of her print titles are unknown to the market.
+This proves challenging to document as many of her print titles are unknown to the market.